Enhancing the efficiency of quantum-dot-based single-photon source designs by suppressing background emission using concentric rings: Introduction

-where $\Gamma_{\rm T}$ is the total emission rate and $\Gamma_{\rm B}$ is the emission rate into all other background modes.
-For SPS designs with large Purcell enhancement, a single-mode model\cite{Friedler2009, Gregersen2016, Wang2020_PRB_Biying} (SMM) is typically accurate at describing the collection efficiency, $\varepsilon_{\rm SMM}=\gamma\beta$, where $\gamma$ (the transmission coefficient) is the ratio between the collected light of the cavity mode in the out-coupling channel and the emission into the cavity mode.
-As such it is also important that the design ensures $\gamma$ approaching unity.
-Relying on Purcell enhancement to obtain good collection efficiency results in narrow-band designs, requiring careful spectral alignment between the QD and the cavity\cite{Somaschi2016}.
-Still, this design approach has so far resulted in the most successful SPSs such as the micropillar cavity\cite{Moreau2001,Wang2019b, Wang2020_PRB_Biying, Somaschi2016, Ding2016} and the open cavity approach \cite{Tomm2021} demonstrating up to $\varepsilon \sim$~0.6 into a first lens \cite{Wang2019b} and into a fiber \cite{Tomm2021}, respectively, combined with highly indistinguishable photon emission.
-However, still increasing the Purcell factor further towards the strong-coupling regime will reduce the indistinguishability due to phonon induced decoherence leading to a trade-off between the collection efficiency and the indistinguishability\cite{Smith2017}.
-It has then been shown that this trade-off can be circumvented by suppressing the background emission, $\Gamma_{\rm B}$, allowing for simultaneous increase of the collection efficiency and the indistinguishability\cite{Gaal2022}.
-Still, the "hourglass" design in Ref. \cite{Gaal2022} benefited from resonant cavity effects such that the Purcell enhancement was combined with the suppression effect.
-There are also several broadband designs which aim at controlling and suppressing the background emission, $\Gamma_{\rm B}$, hereby obtaining large $\beta$ factors and thus high collection efficiency in a broad spectral range.
-These designs include the photonic nanowire\cite{Bleuse2011, Gregersen2016, Claudon2010, Claudon13, Munsch2013} and the photonic crystal waveguide\cite{Lecamp2007b, MangaRao2007, Arcari2014,Zhou_2022,Beatrice22,ostfeldt22}.
-Other broadband designs include the circular Bragg grating or "bullseye" cavity\cite{Davanço11,Ates12,Yao2018, Liu2019,Wang2019a, Wang2019b,Rickert:19,Dusanowska20}.
+For SPS designs with large Purcell enhancement, the true efficiency $\varepsilon$ is often well described by the single-mode model\cite{Friedler2009, Gregersen:10, Claudon2010, Claudon13, Munsch2013, Wang2020_PRB_Biying} (SMM) given by $\varepsilon\approx\varepsilon_{\rm SMM}=\gamma\beta$, where $\gamma$ (the transmission coefficient) is the ratio between the collected light of the cavity mode in the out-coupling channel and the emission into the cavity mode.
+It is thus equally important that $\gamma$ approaches unity to ensure high efficiency.
+Relying solely on Purcell enhancement to obtain good collection efficiency results in narrowband designs, requiring careful spectral alignment between the QD and the cavity\cite{Somaschi2016}.
+Still, this approach has so far resulted in the most successful SPS designs, such as the micropillar cavity\cite{Moreau2001,Wang2019b, Wang2020_PRB_Biying, Somaschi2016, Ding2016} and the open cavity geometry\cite{Tomm2021}, demonstrating up to $\varepsilon \sim$~0.6 into a first lens \cite{Wang2019b} and into a fiber \cite{Tomm2021}, respectively, combined with highly indistinguishable photon emission.